Taxation of international executives

 This penalty may run for a maximum of 90 days from any date specified in the notice that is later than 3 months after the filing date (the date of the notification itself is irrelevant).
 The daily penalty ceases to accrue if the failure is remedied before the expiry of the 90 day period.

-If the failure continues for more than 6 months after the filing date there is a further fixed penalty of either GBP300 or 5% of the tax liability that would have been shown on the return( whichever is the greater).
+If the failure continues for more than 6 months after the filing date there is a further fixed penalty of either GBP300 or 5 percent of the tax liability that would have been shown on the return( whichever is the greater).

 If the failure continues for 12 months after the filing date a further penalty is imposed.
-For a non-deliberate failure to file a return, the penalty is the greater of GBP300 or 5% of the tax liability.
-A deliberate and concealed withholding of the tax return can attract penalties of 100% of the tax liability (in some cases involving offshore matters (see below), the penalty can exceed 100% of the tax – 200% in some cases).
+For a non-deliberate failure to file a return, the penalty is the greater of GBP300 or 5 percent of the tax liability.
+A deliberate and concealed withholding of the tax return can attract penalties of 100 percent of the tax liability (in some cases involving offshore matters (see below), the penalty can exceed 100 percent of the tax – 200 percent in some cases).

-For example, HMRC issued a notice to file to Mr Smith for the 2014/15 tax year on 6 April 2015.
-Mr Smith was waiting for some of his financial information for the year to arrive and so put the notice to one side and subsequently forgot about it.
-He then failed to submit his tax return by the 31 January 2016 deadline.
-As he was very busy with work, he failed to notice the reminders from HMRC and notices of the penalties accruing and did not submit his tax return until 15 February 2017.
-His tax return showed a liability for the year of GBP15,800.
+For example, HMRC issued a notice to file to individual “Smith” for the 2017/18 tax year on 6 April 2018.
+Smith was waiting for some of their financial information for the year to arrive and so put the notice to one side and subsequently forgot about it.
+They then failed to submit their tax return by the 31 January 2019 deadline.
+As they were very busy with work, they failed to notice the reminders from HMRC and notices of the penalties accruing and did not submit their tax return until 15 February 2020.
+Their tax return showed a liability for the year of GBP15,800.

 |Reasonable care||No Penalty||No Penalty|